CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpbroker.md

 ```

 ## configure
-Imports specified configuration and save with the global configuration file (or a local file if the `--config` option is used).
+Imports specified configuration and saves with the global configuration file (or a local file if the `--config` option is used).
 Can be safely run multiple times with the same data or with differing data.  bpbroker configuration is strictly additive so only
 net new variables are applied and existing configurations remain untouched.